Kenji007321/Lab-Access-Tool/README.txt

 3. 'Host' and 'Name' entry must not be more than 20 characters
 4. 'Host' and 'Port' entry must not contain full-width characters
 5. 'Port' entry must be a number and not be more than 4 digits
+6. Must not have duplicate 'Names' in the same file